yuhsiang/toyProject/README.md

 This README is for developers who wish to make a request to integrate their frontend ad bidders with [CONFIRM NAME].

 Following are steps for guiding you to making the integration.
+1. Design your bid-request params
-1. Decide your bid request endpoint url, and request method (GET or POST)
+2. Decide your bid request endpoint url, and request method (GET or POST)
-2. Implement the bid response
+3. Implement the bid response
-3. Copy and fill the technical form from [SOME TO BE ADDED URL] and send it to [SOME EMAIL, PROBABILY MARKETING PEOPLE].
+4. Copy and fill the technical form from [SOME TO BE ADDED URL] and send it to [SOME EMAIL, PROBABILY MARKETING PEOPLE].

 # Requirements